|

 Flashcards are one of the most popular and helpful study tools, especially for learning short pieces of information (like new words or short expressions).

-Before the beginning of your trip, prepare different types of flashcards. – Text-only flashcards, Picture flashcards, Combine flashcards, Audio flashcards (digital).
+Before your trip begins, prepare different types of flashcards. – Text-only flashcards, Picture flashcards, Combine flashcards, Audio flashcards (digital).

 Those cards are for the vocabulary you want to recall and review.